-&lt;sup>1 The parties agreed to renegotiate the measurable interim performance benchmark for the 2021-2022 school year, and the final goal disengagement standard due to the effects of the Covid-19 pandemic on education, and planned changes to New York State assessments following the implementation of Next Generation Learning Standards.
-Negotiations will begin within 30 days after New York State releases its plan for the 2021-2022 Next Generation Learning Standards assessments and will be completed no later than 60 days thereafter.
+&lt;sup>1 The parties agreed to renegotiate the measurable interim performance benchmarks and the final goal disengagement standard due to the effects of the Covid-19 pandemic on education, and planned changes to New York State assessments following the implementation of Next Generation Learning Standards.
+Negotiations will begin two weeks after New York State releases its plan for the 2020-2021 Next Generation Learning Standards assessments, if any, but in any event, no later than February 1, 2021.
+Negotiations will be completed by March 31, 2021.